Asifkhan127001/Penetration-test/Networking/FTP.md

 # FTP ENUMERATION

- ## STEP 1
-  Use Nmap Find Information
+## Use Nmap Find Information

     nmap -A -p21 IP

- ## STEP 2

- first Cheack Anonymous Login use nmap script
+## first Cheack Anonymous Login use nmap script

     ftp-anon.nse

- ## Step 3
- use some nmap script just like
+## use some nmap script just like

     ftp-anon.nse
     ftp-brute.nse